 Why retaining counsel is so important

 Being criminally charged and facing the prospect of conviction is an overwhelming experience.
-It can carry serious consequences have a severe impact on your life: from employment and immigration status, to family relationships and personal reputation.
+It can carry serious consequences, and have a severe impact on your life: from employment and immigration status, to family relationships and personal reputation.

-It is vital that you retain an experienced lawyer who will move quickly to advocate on your behalf, taking steps necessary to build a sound defence—all of which is often necessary well before your first court appearance.
+It is important to retain an experienced lawyer who will move quickly to advocate on your behalf, taking the steps necessary to build a sound defence, often well before your first court appearance.
 This may include:

 Holding meetings with clients whether in or out of custody (if detained in custody, visiting the jail).

 Conducting witness interviews that corroborate your account or challenge the Crown witnesses’ version of events.

 Collecting evidence that may be important for establishing timelines, corroborating your account, or challenging the Crown's evidence.

 Requesting the preservation of evidence which may be in the possession of third parties, such as surveillance video.

 Communicating with the police, Crown, jail, insurance companies, hospital and other health care professionals, counsel in concurrent proceedings and other persons and various other measures.